Anthony Calvillo: Montreal Alouettes

 In a post-game interview, he revealed that he would be undergoing off-season surgery to remove a lesion on his thyroid that was discovered after he injured his sternum during the season.
 On December 21, 2010, it was reported that Calvillo had successful thyroidectomy surgery to remove a cancerous lesion.

 On July 15, 2011, in a game against the Toronto Argonauts, Calvillo completed his CFL record 395th career touchdown pass to Éric Deslauriers.
 On August 4 of that same season, and again against the Argonauts, Calvillo completed his 5159th pass completion to Brandon London to move past Damon Allen to become the leader in that category as well.
 Then, on October 10, 2011, Calvillo completed a touchdown pass to Jamel Richardson to become professional football's all-time leading passer, in the Alouettes' third and final game against the Toronto Argonauts that year.
 In 2012, Calvillo became the only player in football history to pass 5,000 yards seven times in his career.
 He reached 4,000 yards passing eleven times in his career (a CFL record); only Peyton Manning of the NFL has reached the 4,000 mark more times in his career with fourteen 4,000 yard seasons.
 He also set another CFL record having 8 consecutive 300+ passing yards games in a single season, breaking the record he shared with Doug Flutie.
+In honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
+The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.

 Calvillo signed a two-year contract on December 13, 2012, with the deal keeping him with the Als through the 2014 season.
 In Week 8 of the 2013 CFL season, Calvillo left the game after taking a hit from Saskatchewan's Ricky Foley.
 Three days after the game, it was announced that he had suffered a concussion, and missed the Week 9 game against the BC Lions and the Week 10 game against the Toronto Argonauts.
 On September 4, 2013, the Als placed Calvillo on the 9-game injury list.
 On October 18, 2013, the Montreal Alouettes general manager and head coach Jim Popp announced that Calvillo would not be returning to play for the remainder of the 2013 season.

 On January 21, 2014, Calvillo announced his retirement from professional football.
 Before his retirement, he was offered the offensive coordinator position with the Alouettes but declined.
 On October 13, 2014, Calvillo's jersey number, #13, was retired in a halftime ceremony at McGill Stadium.
 Upon his retirement, he was the last active player that played for an American-based CFL team during its expansion to the US in the mid-1990s.
+Calvillo was inducted into the Canadian Football Hall of Fame in 2017.